-- (2) Lynx area includes Lynx Main, Lynx HW, Lynx SW, Lynx 4, and Triple Lynx. - (3) Main area includes Zone 27, Caribou 1&2, Caribou Extension, Bobcat, Mallard, Windfall Nord, and F-Zones.
+- (1) Values are rounded to the nearest thousand which may cause apparent discrepancies. - (2) Lynx area includes Lynx Main, Lynx HW, Lynx SW, Lynx 4, and Triple Lynx. - (3) Main area includes Zone 27, Caribou 1&2, Caribou Extension, Bobcat, Mallard, Windfall Nord, and F-Zones.

 The 2022 MRE is based on the result of 4,536 drill holes (1,722,097 metres of core) in the resource area, including 3,882 drill holes (1,539,984 metres of core) completed by Osisko from October 2015 to September 20, 2021 with assays up to October 20, 2021.
-The 2022 MRE, dated February 10, 2022, with an effective date of October 20, 2021, was prepared by BBA Inc., Montréal, Québec.
-The full 2022 MRE technical report, which was prepared in accordance with NI 43-101, is available on SEDAR (www.sedar.com) under Osisko's issuer profile.
+Readers are encouraged to read the 2022 MRE, which has been prepared in accordance with NI 43-101, and is available on SEDAR (www.sedar.com) under Osisko's issuer profile.

-The 2022 MRE reflects the current status of the geological interpretation supported by infill drilling, underground mapping, and bulk sample results.
+The 2022 MRE reflects, as of the effective date of the technical report, the status of the geological interpretation supported by infill drilling, underground mapping, and bulk sample results.
 Most mineralized envelopes in the Main area are associated with pyritic stringers.
 Lynx and Underdog mineralized lenses predominantly form an extensive anastomosed network of quartz-rich and pyrite-rich veins.
 The mineralization system is located near contacts between volcanic and pre-mineral intrusive rocks in Main and Lynx areas, and more specifically, within pre-mineral intrusive units in Underdog.

-The resource estimation includes a total of 556 mineralized zones defined by individual wireframes with a minimum true thickness of 2.0 metres.
+The 2022 MRE includes a total of 556 mineralized zones defined by individual wireframes with a minimum true thickness of 2.0 metres.
 50% of the 2022 MRE is contained within 30 wireframes while 75% of the 2022 MRE is contained within 98 wireframes.
 The 2022 MRE reports grade blocks inside volumes potentially mineable by underground methods at a cut-off grade of 3.5 g/t Au.
 The cut-off calculation below has been rounded up to 3.5 g/t Au to better represent a future mining cut-off.